SCoP Council Meeting

 We support our licensed members in meeting these standards and take action when they are not met.

 Licence turnaround is 24 to 48 hours after the office has received all requirements.
-Please note, most work is done online but some items must be originals and these take longer.
 Read all directions carefully.

 Certain professions perform work of such a nature that if it is carried out in a negligent or fraudulent way, it can be dangerous to the public or contrary to the public interest.